itzsaga/itzsaga.github.io/content/post/day-5.md

  3. Procedural Ruby (only because a bunch of this is done already from this Intro course) After that is a large chunk, for good reason, on Object Oriented Ruby.
 I hope to get through all the lessons and labs for this by the end of the weekend and be working on the "Final Projects" for Ruby starting Monday.
 I think I can do it!
 We'll see what reality dictates, though.

 I was right about the Git & GitHub section.
 Finished that in ~45 mins.
 Helps that I've been using GitHub for a while.
-At the end of the sections was this:
+At the end of the section was this:
 ![git_comic][3]

 HTML and CSS are taking longer than I expected because there are code along videos and there isn't really a way to run through those too quickly.